We Wish You the Merriest: Background

 On September 28, 2023, it was announced that MacFarlane would collaborate with Elizabeth Gillies on a Christmas album.
 The album marked a second collaboration, after their 2021 EP, Songs from Home.
 Gillies said, "After collaborating for nearly a decade, I was beyond thrilled when Seth came to me with the idea of recording a holiday record.
 Our first official record.
 There is no one I know who possesses a deeper knowledge and appreciation for this era of music than Seth."
 MacFarlane himself also spoke about the collaboration saying, "Liz and I have been singing together for a number of years now, between studio recordings and traveling around the country performing live with some of our favorite symphony orchestras.
 We're both fans of the classic Bing Crosby-Rosemary Clooney duet albums, and their exquisite, expressive orchestrations contrasting with a fun, casual vocal style.
 We've done our best to honor that tradition with our new Christmas album, and we hope it adds some extra charm to your holiday season."

 MacFarlane reunited with Andrew Cottee again, after previously working on Once in a While (2019) and Blue Skies (2022).
 He recorded the album at Abbey Road Studios, his seventh time at the recording studio.

 Promotions

 Singles

 The album's lead single, "We Wish You the Merriest", was released on September 28, 2023.
 The album's second and final single, "Sleigh Ride", was released on October 19, 2023.

 Live performances

 MacFarlane and Gillies performed at the McCallum Theatre in Palm Desert, California on December 5, 2023.
 They also had a show at the Smith Center for the Performing Arts in Las Vegas on December 30, 2023.

 The duo also performed at Rockefeller Center during the Christmas Tree lighting special on November 29, 2023.
-On December 1, 2024, they performed at Disneyland as part of the The Wonderful World of Disney: Holiday Spectacular.
+On December 1, 2024, they performed at Disneyland as part of The Wonderful World of Disney: Holiday Spectacular.